whales-dmtr/expense_tracker/README.md

 ## 🛠️ Development

-For local development without Docker, install dependencies and run manually:
+For local development without Docker, install dependencies and run manually (but you need to have running database and .env file for it):

 ```bash
 # Create and activate virtual environment